crdrisko/nd-grad/README.md

 # Books-Practice

-All the examples from the various books on coding languages I have been learning.
+All the examples/exercises from the various books on the programming languages I have been learning.
 These include C++, Python, Bash, CUDA C/C++, PHP, and MySQL.

 ## Bash